-With the exception of a narrowly defined list of exempt specimens (See page 17 in the UC Irvine Health Hospital Rules and Regulations, January 30, 2012), no tissues removed from patients at UCIMC may be taken directly from operating rooms or clinics without prior examination by a pathologist, who 1) will determine that which is necessary for diagnostic purposes, and 2) will determine what tissues are remnants that can be used for research purposes.
+With the exception of a narrowly defined list of exempt specimens (See page 17 in the UC Irvine Health Hospital Rules and Regulations, Jan.
+30, 2012), no tissues removed from patients at UC Irvine Medical Center may be taken directly from operating rooms or clinics without prior examination by a pathologist, who 1) will determine that which is necessary for diagnostic purposes, and 2) will determine what tissues are remnants that can be used for research purposes.
 These rules are a mandatory consequence of

-It is against the UCI Pathology policy to send clinical, FFPE Tissue Blocks for research.
+It is against the UC Irvine Pathology policy to send clinical, FFPE Tissue Blocks for research.
 Tissue sections or re cuts of these tissue blocks may be considered by request.